home-assistant/home-assistant.io/source/voice_control/s3-box-customize.markdown

    - Snap a picture of each.
    - [Follow these steps](#to-prepare-your-own-images) to bring them onto your Voice Assistant.

-## Customize on-device wake words (microWakeWord)
+## Customizing on-device wake words (microWakeWord)

 If you are running the latest version of ESPHome on your device, you can already process your wake word on your S3-BOX (instead of running it on the Home Assistant server), using *Okay Nabu*.
 This is done using the [microWakeWord](https://github.com/kahrendt/microWakeWord) model.
-The following steps show you how to change the on-device wake word.
+You can also change the on-device wake word to *Hey Jarvis* or *Alexa*.

-Currently, the following wake words can be processed on-device (using the microWakeWork model):

-- *Okay Nabu*
-- *Hey Jarvis*
-- *Alexa*

 ### Prerequisites